Martje Thalmann: Türmerin duties

 Those regular steady horn blasts traditionally reassure the citizens of Münster that they are facing neither an imminent fire in the city nor the approach of enemies from beyond the (imaginary) city walls.
 The number of the blasts represents the time.
 At 21.00 there are nine blasts, with a brief pause after each batch of three.
 At 22.00 there are ten blasts, with a brief pause after the first two batches of three, followed by a third batch of four blasts. ("One has to breathe whilst blowing the horn!
 2 Tootings are easy, 3 ooookay, 4 dang! any longer and the Tuermerin might feel somewhat giddy".)
-The same pattern is followed till Midnight (twelve blasts in four batches of three) after which, in modern times, the citizens can spend the rest of the night undisturbed by Martje Saljé's "tower horn".
-Interviewed in May 2015, after just fifteen months in the job, Martje Saljé was able to report that she had already spotted several fire outbreaks while on watch.
+The same pattern is followed until midnight (twelve blasts in four batches of three) after which, in modern times, the citizens can spend the rest of the night undisturbed by Thalmann's "tower horn".
+Interviewed in May 2015, after just fifteen months in the job, Thalmann reported that she had already spotted several fires while on watch.
 Under these circumstances her first duty is to telephone the fire station to alert them to as many details as she can determine from her vantage point.
 After that she takes up her "tower horn".
 Instead of the steady long blasts she uses to communicate the time, she communicates the emergency with an urgent succession of staccato notes.

-There is nevertheless very much more to Martje Saljé's approach to her job as "Türmerin" than enjoying the view out of her office window and blowing her horn at half hourly intervals during the latter part of the evening.
-She sees herself as a principal point of contact between the city of Münster and people all over the world: "Through my own blog [from my office in the tower] to the outside world I publicise the city's traditions ...
-I enter into real-time dialogue with other people and win for Münster and for St. Lambert's the interest of a completely new target group".
-(Note: "Ich trage durch einen eigenen Blog nach außen, welche Tradition Münster hat ...
-Dadurch trete ich in Echtzeit in Dialog mit anderen Menschen und gewinne für Münster und die Lambertikirche das Interesse von ganz neuen Zielgruppen.")
-But she stresses that her employment is not with the church, but with the city.
-She also operates a Facebook page from the tower.
-In terms of gaining the attention of target groups, she is not unaware of the extra attention she gains by being both the first woman and the first inveterate blogger in more than six centuries to have served as Türmerin.